MasCair2k16/Farming-Software/README.md

 - I am still working on the contact page.
 The listings of the person in the data table is not operating as it should.
 The filter needs attention to for the table.
 - The selection process of the person table needs to display results to the top right corner.
 - Need to write a saved file to the local machine to save changes in the person table.
+- Search bar needs to be worked on too.

 # Features
 - Contact Page